KnowledgeCenterYoutube/LLD/README.md

-# Low Level Design (LLD) Interview Preparation
+# Low Level Design (LLD) Course

-This repository contains comprehensive materials and examples for preparing for Low Level Design (LLD) interviews.
-The content is organized to help you master object-oriented design principles, design patterns, and best practices for creating maintainable and scalable software systems.
+This repository contains comprehensive materials for learning Low Level Design principles and patterns.
+The content is organized into topics, each with detailed explanations, code examples, and practice problems.

-## Course Structure
+## Table of Contents

 ### 1. Object-Oriented Programming Fundamentals
 - [Classes and Objects](topics/01-oop-fundamentals/classes-and-objects.md)